finanalyst/raku-pod-render/RenderPod.md

         item list meta named output para pod raw source-wrap table toc >

 ```
 When the `.templates` method is called, the templates will be checked against this list for completeness.
 An Exception will be thrown if all the templates are not provided.
-Extra templates can be included. `Pod::To::HTML` uses this to have partial templates that use the required templates.
+Extra templates can be included. `Pod::To::HTML2` uses this to have partial templates that use the required templates.